garvk1708/AirQualityMonitoringSystem/README.md

 You can customize the dashboard through the sidebar controls:

 - **ESP8266 IP Address**: Update if your device has a different IP address
+- **Demo Mode**: Enable to generate sample data when no ESP8266 device is available
 - **Update Frequency**: Control how often the dashboard fetches new data
 - **Data History**: Set how many data points to keep in the history
 - **Prediction Points**: Control how many future points to predict